 7. Lion Beer

-One interesting thing that we learned: you can only purchase beers in wineries and big supermarkets.
-However, beer is also served in bars and restaurants in tourist spots.
-We tried to stray from this area and had a hard time finding a place to buy beer.
+One interesting thing that we learned: you can only purchase and take home beers from wineries and big supermarkets.
+However, beer is also served in bars and restaurants in Sri Lanka’s tourist spots.
+We tried to stray from those areas so we kinda had a hard time finding a place to buy beer.

 8. See The Turtles

-There are a number of places where you’ll be able to see turtles.
+There are a number of places where you’ll be able to see turtles in Sri Lanka.
 One is a turtle sanctuary near Unawatuna, but the one that we went to was in Hikkaduwa Beach, close to the seashore.
-You can watch giant turtles swimming around, and you don’t even need to go too far to actually peep them out.
+You can watch giant turtles swimming around, and you don’t even need to go too far to actually catch a glimpse of them.